-Center for Workforce Training
+Center for Workforce Development

-Nassau Community College is one of the largest providers of corporate training programs within the state's community college system.
-More than 600 firm-specific training programs have been individually designed and delivered to Nassau's business and industrial communities.
-Program topics include computer applications, communications, business writing, English as a second language, supervisory skills, and many others.
+Nassau Community College provides training programs that are individually designed and delivered to Nassau's business communities.
+Program topics include computer applications, communications, business writing, supervisory skills, and many others.
+To accommodate and support the global economy workforce English, Spanish and other language skills are customized for business and industry.
 These courses assist companies in upgrading the skills of their employees.